TALES OF ESCIA: Running an OSE Hexcrawl 08

 Considering the conflicting point of views of the conflicts’ origin, Margrave agreed that there’s a possibility of everything being a grave misunderstanding, but as of now she is inclined to believe her guards’ reports, unless other incriminating evidence was provided.

-Myr’tacae added that a third party could also be involved, showing her new shield with the exiled House Addercapper’s coat of arms on it, intended as an example for her claim, but not accusing them.
+involved, showing her new shield with the exiled House Addercapper’s coat of arms on it, intended as an example for her claim, but not accusing them.
 Commander Margrave didn’t take it as only an example though, instead showing open hostility for the exiles and ordering Woken-Too-Early to increase patrols and round up the outlaws, as she feared she had been too indifferent about their continuing presence in the area.

 The party and Gobbli were dismissed at this point, and they took some time talking about their next moves.
 Gobbli voiced her disappointment in the escalating development, she only wished to see the Commander lose their cool instead.
 She left Melora and Myr’tacae, claiming to make some calls to prevent bad things from happening.
 The party decided to head to the chapel to petition for money for the rest of the ransom, after Cori hinted at the local priest possibly being willing to help people out, earlier.